boytchev/tsl-textures/docs/concrete.md

 ## Concrete

-This texture immitates the grains of a rough concrete surface.
+This texture imitates the grains of a rough concrete surface.
 It is designed to be used as normap map node on a mesh with material with tangents.
 Click on a snapshot to open it online.